raraz15/electronic_music_downloader/README.md

 # electronic_music_downloader

 A repository for obtaining metadata, downloading electronic music mp3s and editing ID3tags collected in Beatport and Traxsource Top100 charts and Spotify Playlists.
-It can make a electronic music oriented Youtube search and download their medium quality mp3 files (128kbps, 16bit).
+It can make an electronic music oriented Youtube search and download medium quality mp3 files (44.1kHz, 128kbps, 16bit).
 It can also crawl Beatport and Traxsource and plot informative analysis figures.
-Moreover, it can download the LoFi Preview mp3 files of the Beatport tracks.
+Moreover, it can download the LoFi Preview mp3 files of the Beatport tracks (Traxsource preview coming soon).

 ## Table of Contents
 * [Installation](#installation)